dojo/docs/dojox/index.rst

     A menu item that can be used as a placeholder.

+  * `dojox.widget.Portlet <dojox/widget/Portlet>`_

+    An enhanced TitlePane designed to be used with the dojox.layout.GridContainer.

   * `dojox.widget.Roller <dojox/widget/Roller>`_

     An unobtrusive "roller", displaying one message from a list in a loop